FDA Urges Consumer Caution When Using Spot-On Flea/Tick Preventative

 Blog: Hey, Old School Dominance Theory: School’s Out!

 E-book: A Guide To Living & Working With A Fearful Dog

 Please DO NOT ever consider taking your dog or cat to a shelter.
 Work with a professional to correct unwanted behaviors, reach out to a rescue for assistance with rehoming, see if your vet will help you rehome your pet if for some reason you cannot keep it, but NEVER take your dog or cat to a shelter.
 If you do, they will be sad, scared, probably get sick and very likely be killed if not adopted quickly.
-Best Friends estimates that each year in shelters in this country, approximately 5 million dogs are killed.
+It is estimated that each year in shelters in this country, approximately 5 million dogs are killed.
 We don't know the stats on cats, but we do know that there are far more dog rescues than cat rescues assisting shelters.
 We also know that cats breed far more often than dogs, so their population is likely much larger.
 Given these statistics, what do you think the odds are your dog or cat will make it out of a shelter alive?

 Resources for Lost/Found Pets